mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 - For details about how to compile and deploy arm32 or arm64 on the Android platform, see [Compilation and Deployment on Android Platform](https://gitee.com/mindspore/mindspore/tree/master/mindspore/lite/examples/quick_start_micro/mobilenetv2_arm64)

 - For compilation and deployment on the OpenHarmony platform, see [Executing Inference on Light Harmony Devices](#executing-inference-on-light-harmony-devices)

+### Integration of Multi-model Inference Scenario

+Multi-model integration is similar to single model integration.
+The only difference is that in the single model scenario, users can create model through the `MSModelCreate` interface.
+While in multi-model scenario, the `MSModeHandle` handle is provided for users.
+Users can integrate different models by manipulating the `MSModeHandle` handle of different models and calling the inference common API interface of single model.
+The `MSModeHandle` handle can refer to the `model_handle.h` file in the multi-model directory.

 ## Performing Inference on the MCU